A Maine licensed animal shelter facility for chinchillas, license # F1346

 1. Read the chinchilla care information page to learn more about chinchillas.

-4. Bring a small pet carrier along to transport your new friend.
-Plan to visit for an hour while we:
+4. Plan to visit for about an hour while we:

 * Review your application